 How do I find out which colleges accept ACE credit recommendations?

-The ACE Credit College and University Network is a group of more than 2,000 colleges that have agreed to consider ACE credit recommendations.
+The ACE Credit College and University Network is a group of more than 2,000 institutions that have agreed to consider ACE credit recommendations.
 Each institution reviews the recommendations and determines if and how specific recommendations may meet requirements for the degree programs in which you are enrolled.
 However, they are not required to award credit.
 Some schools may choose to waive a particular course based on the recommendations instead of granting credit hours for your prior learning.
 Each institution, and, in many cases, each academic unit and department within each institution, sets its own policies for granting credit.

 How do colleges make decisions about the transfer of ACE credit recommendations?